Izu–Bonin–Mariana arc: Geology and composition of the westernmost Pacific plate

 The Pacific plate subducts in the IBM trench, so understanding what is subducted beneath IBM requires understanding the history of the western Pacific.
 The IBM arc system subducts mid-Jurassic to Early Cretaceous lithosphere, with younger lithosphere in the north and older lithosphere in the south.
-It is not possible to directly know the composition of subducted materials presently being processed by the IBM Subduction Factory – what is now 130 km deep in the subduction zone entered the trench 4 – 10 million years ago.
-However, the composition of the western Pacific seafloor-oceanic crust – sediments, crust, and mantle lithosphere – varies sufficiently systematically that, to a first approximation, we can understand what is now being processed by studying what lies on the seafloor east of the IBM trench.
+It is not possible to directly know the composition of subducted materials presently being processed by the IBM subduction process – what is now 130 km deep in the subduction zone entered the trench 4 – 10 million years ago.
+However, the composition of the western Pacific seafloor-oceanic crust – sediments, crust, and mantle lithosphere – varies sufficiently systematically that, what is now being processed is suggested by studying what lies on the seafloor east of the IBM trench.

 The Pacific plate seafloor east of the IBM arc system can be subdivided into a northern portion that is bathymetrically 'smooth' and a southern portion that is bathymetrically rugged, separated by the Ogasawara Plateau.
 These large-scale variations mark distinct geologic histories to the north and south.
 The featureless north is dominated by the Nadezhda Basin.
-In the south, crude alignments of seamounts, atolls, and islands define three great, WNW-ESE trending chains (Winterer, Natland, Van Waagsbergen & Duncan 1993): the Marcus Island–Wake Island-Ogasawara Plateau, the Magellan Seamounts Chain, and the Caroline Islands Ridge.
+In the south, crude alignments of seamounts, atolls, and islands define three great, WNW-ESE trending chains: the Marcus Island–Wake Island-Ogasawara Plateau, the Magellan Seamounts Chain, and the Caroline Islands Ridge.
 The first two chains formed by off-ridge volcanism during Cretaceous time, whereas the Caroline Islands chain formed over the past 20 million years.
 Two important basins lie between these chains: the Pigafetta Basin lies between the Marcus-Wake and Magellan chains, and the East Mariana Basin lies between the Magellan and Caroline chains.

-Simplified geologic and magnetic map of the western Pacific, based on the work of Nakanishi, Tamaki & Kobayashi 1992.
-Relative motion of the Pacific plate with respect to the Philippine Sea plate is shown with arrows, numbers correspond to velocities (mm/year), after Seno, Stein & Gripp 1993.
-Numbers with asterisks represent scientific drilling sites, especially Ocean Drilling Project and Deep Sea Drilling Program drillsites.
+Simplified geologic and magnetic map of the western Pacific.
+Relative motion of the Pacific plate with respect to the Philippine Sea plate is shown with arrows, numbers correspond to velocities (mm/year).
+Numbers with asterisks represent scientific drilling sites, especially Integrated Ocean Drilling Program and Deep Sea Drilling Program drillsites.